 Have you ever wondered what a Mormon wedding ceremony looks like in a COVID-19 world?
 Or have you ever wondered what they are like generally?
 There are so many different kinds of wedding ceremonies that exist out there, but there are very few that most people are privy to.
 Traditional Western wedding ceremonies are very familiar and maybe the most attractive option, especially when COVID-19 is considered with how much it has been affecting our world.
-You can picture the scenery – a church, crammed with people, unable to maintain a proper length of social distancing.

 Planning a Mormon Wedding Ceremony

-What happens at a Mormon wedding ceremony?
+What happens at a Mormon Wedding Ceremony?

 Differences in a Mormon Wedding Ceremony